 Data Preprocessing:

-NA sales, EU_Sales, JP_Sales andv Other_Sales data are this time kept as features.
+NA sales data is this time kept as feature.
 For the missing values, we will use the SimpleImputer function from sklearn.
 We will replace numerical data with the mean value for columns [ 'Critic_Score', 'Critic_Count', 'User_Score', 'User_Count'].

 We will also use the categorical_imputer function from feature_engine.imputation library to replace NAN values in the ['Genre','Rating' ] columns by the most frequent value.